poudre-aux-yeux/rapiquette/README.md

 It uses the standard library, the [neelance/graphql-go](https://github.com/neelance/graphql-go) GraphQL framework and the [Redigo](https://github.com/garyburd/redigo) Redis client.
 [GraphQL](https://graphql.org) is a Query Language for APIs, and aims to replace RESTful APIs.
 [Redis](https://redis.io/) is an in-memory key-value store.

 # Getting started

+## Requirements

+You need to have [Docker](https://docs.docker.com/install/) (> 17.05) installed
+and running to use Docker Compose with this repository.

+You also need to have a [Go](https://golang.org/doc/install) installation.

+The repository needs to be located at `$GOPATH/src/github.com/poudre-aux-yeux/rapiquette` or else it won't compile.

 ## Run the API